General Things to Be Aware Of

 1. A single channel image.
 Most of your alphas will most likely be RGB, and as the name implies are three channel images.
 The only channel one needs is the gray channel (grayscale).

-3. A .psd file extension (this is very stupid and hopefully fixed in the future)
+3. A .psd file extension (this is quite stupid and hopefully fixed in the future)

 If the alpha file doesn’t meet all of these 3 conditions, you might still be able to use the file as an alpha, but you won’t have the benefit of double-click loading the alpha from the Lightbox menu.
 Instead of loading it into the alpha palette, ZBrush will load it into the texture palette.
 One can at the bottom of the texture palette menu click MakeAlpha, but this is tedious.